The State of AI Search — March 2026 →

 Parametric Knowledge

-Information encoded in an AI model's weights during training, representing what the model 'knows' without accessing external sources.
-Contrasted with retrieved knowledge accessed through RAG and grounding queries at inference time.
+Information encoded in AI model weights during training—what models 'know' without external lookup, contrasted with retrieved knowledge from RAG and browsing.

 AI